dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Notes/Week 01/20240626 - Wednesday.md

 	    Pretty sure this should be the .bash_profile from memory Added to main Todo's page for now

-  - Great power comes with great responsibility (a different way to look at things)
+  - Great power comes with great responsibility.
+		I choose Mark Manson's version
+			With great responsibility comes great power.

-  - Look into seeing if the --help can be run on commands that have an alias variation made in the shell
+  - Look into seeing if the --help can be run on commands that have an alias variation made in the shell Noted in the main todos

   - Look into these
-	  - CLSID's
+	  - CLSID
+		  - A globally unique identifier that identifies a COM class object. (learn.microsoft.com)
+		  - A serial number that represents a globally unique identifier for any application component in Windows (NordVPN)
+				    This has been noted in Terminologies for now, with the idea of expanding it at a later date
 	  - UUID's
+		    Noted in Terminologies for now

   - Check out symbolic links for when in bash or similar shell
 	  - Similar to shortcuts
+		    Noted in Terminologies and also to look further into in ToDos
+  -
-  - Look into the details of sbin and it's commands in more detail
+  - Look into the details of sbin and it's commands in more detail Cheat sheets updated with the Unix Filesystem Cheat Sheet

   - CloudFlare DNS:
 	  - 1.1.1.1
+		    noted - in my head.

   - Text Editor:
-	  - CHECK IT OUT
+	  - CHECK IT OUT .... wtf was I thinking here, too much bs

   - Continue with Network+ modules
 	  - IPv6 should not be far away..?
+		    Yes.

   - List up (in this Vault) the most useful and common commands for all OS's
-	  - Reference to online cheat sheets where possible (always reference - be good)
+	  - Reference to online cheat sheets where possible (always reference - be good) THIS IS A WIP

   - md5
 	- message digest version 5
 	- Made by Ron Rivest in 1991